-Sesshin will begin on Sunday evening with registration from 4:00-6:00 and an informal supper at 6:00 pm.
-The Sesshin will end on the following Sunday with Jikoji's normal Sunday program, and lunch and clean-up.
+Sesshin will begin on Sunday evening with an informal supper at 6:00 pm.
+The Sesshin will end on the following Sunday with Jikoji's normal Sunday program, lunch, and clean-up.
 The suggested contribution, $60 per day, includes dormitory accommodation and meals.
-Sesshins and other events can be attended on a part time, drop in basis.
+Sesshins and other events can be attended on a part time, drop-in basis.
 Please register (below) if you plan to attend meals or stay overnight.

 Everything at Jikoji is freely offered and scholarships are available for those who need them.
 Total 7-day stay is $360 (Includes meals and accommodations.)
 For people staying only a portion the rates are $60/per overnight, and $25/per day for day visits.